Program Websites:

 EDUC 36450: LITERACY METHODS P5 ELEM: 4 Hour(s)

 P-5 ELEMENTARY LITERACY METHODS ~ P-5 Elementary Literacy Methods will focus on the PreK-5th grade population and how members of that population acquire both written and oral language.
-This course will pay specific attention to early, emergent, transitional, and fluent literacy.
-Students will understand the importance of phonics in a reading program, as well as the importance of integration.
+This course is based on Science of Reading philosophy, methodology and strategies.
 Strategies for effective reading instruction and developmentally appropriate curriculum will be explored, observed and experienced.
 Issues regarding not only children’s academic success, but also their physical, mental, and emotional well-being will be discussed.
-Ohio’s current content standards, the CAEP Elementary Standards, and the NAEYC Standards will serve as guiding documents for planning, methodology, and assessment.
+Ohio’s current literacy content standards, Ohio P-5 Standards, Dyslexia Standards, and the Ohio Standards for the Teaching Profession will serve as guiding documents for planning, methodology, and assessment.
 Significant time will be devoted to Clinical Experience at the PreK-Grade 5 level.
 This course is permission only.
 Admittance into the Teacher Education Program is required to enroll in P-5 Elementary Literacy Methods.

 EDUC 36750: CONTENT TEACHING P5 ELEM: 3 Hour(s)